Larry Niven: Work

 Niven is the author of numerous science fiction short stories and novels, beginning with his 1964 story "The Coldest Place".
 In this story, the coldest place concerned is the dark side of Mercury, which at the time the story was written was thought to be tidally locked with the Sun (it was found to rotate in a 2:3 resonance after Niven received payment for the story, but before it was published).

 Algis Budrys said in 1968 that Niven becoming a top writer despite the New Wave was evidence that "trends are for second-raters".
 In addition to the Nebula Award in 1970 and the Hugo and Locus awards in 1971 for Ringworld, Niven won the Hugo Award for Best Short Story for "Neutron Star" in 1967.
 He won the same award in 1972, for "Inconstant Moon", and in 1975 for "The Hole Man".
 In 1976, he won the Hugo Award for Best Novelette for "The Borderland of Sol".

+Niven frequently collaborated with Jerry Pournelle; they wrote nine novels together, including The Mote in God's Eye, Lucifer's Hammer and Footfall.

 Niven has written scripts for two science fiction television series: the original Land of the Lost series and Star Trek: The Animated Series, for which he adapted his early story "The Soft Weapon."
 For The Outer Limits, his story "Inconstant Moon" was adapted into an episode of the same name by Brad Wright.

 Niven has also written for the DC Comics character Green Lantern, including in his stories hard science fiction concepts such as universal entropy and the redshift effect.

 Several of his stories predicted the black market in transplant organs ("organlegging").